FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/fastq-file-format-validators.md

 Also, intergrating FASTQ file variation to pipelines improves the reproducibility of the process and offers a better way to check the status.

+"Its is a common practice to re-use data deposited in one of the large public repositories.
+In some cases only highly processed quantitated data will be used, but often it is better to go back to lower level formats such as fastq files to run your analysis.
+In these cases we rely on the repository providing accurate data from which we can work but there are a number of ways in which this can fail."

 ## Graphical Overview of the FAIRification Recipe Objectives

 TODO